royleibov/SymBosonKit/README.md

 # SymBosonKit
 A lightweight SymPy 1.14\* add‑on that finally makes symbolic work with **Bosonic ladder operators** painless for quantum‑optics and circuit‑QED researchers.
+Takes inspiration from the deprecated [SymPsi](https://github.com/sympsi/sympsi/tree/master) library.

 ---